igor-kremin/mysql-backup/README.rst

 The script supports the following command line arguments:

-- ``-d, --database``: Specify a particular database to backup.
+- ``-d, --databases``: Specify a particular databases to backup split by ",".
 If omitted, all databases are backed up.
 - ``-c, --config``: Path to the configuration file.
 Defaults to ``.my.cnf`` in the user's home directory.
 - ``--rocksdb``: Convert the <exported>.sql file to be allowed to be imported into the RocksDB engine during backup.
 - ``--csv``: Export table data in CSV format.